MealPlanAppCreation/MealPlanningApp/README.md

 **Required Features**

-1. App sends reminders for meal prep times
+1. Users can create accounts and log in
-2. User can view list of suggested recipes
+2. User can view list of suggested recipes from an API
-3. User can select meals to create weekly plans
+3. User can select meals from a personalized library to create weekly plans.

 **Optional Features**
 1. User can save favorite meals in a personalized library
 2. User can add their own recipes
-3. Users can create accounts and log in
+3. User have Navigation UI Views (BottomNavigation) to move between the fragments and components easily
+4. App sends reminders for meal prep times

 ### 2. Screen Archetypes